-In October 2017, my husband and I took a trip to see the leaves change in the Boston area.
-Believe it or not, I had never visited Boston, and high up on my list was taking in all the sites connected to Paul Revere.
+In October 2017, my husband and I took a trip to see the leaves change in the Boston area, and to soak up the rich Boston History.
+Believe it or not, I had never visited Boston, or many Historical Sites in Massachusetts for that matter, and high up on my list was taking in all the sites connected to the famous Paul Revere Ride.

-There are several sites around Boston where you can walk in the footsteps of one of the most important figures in American History.
+There are several sites around Boston where you can walk in the footsteps of one of the most important figures in American History, Mr. Paul Revere.
 Just in case the details are fuzzy in your brain, here’s a little recap:

 In 1774, and the spring of 1775, Paul Revere was employed by the Boston Committee of Correspondence and the Massachusetts Committee of Safety as an express rider to carry news, messages, and copies of important documents as far away as New York and Philadelphia.